 Click a QA warning to highlight the segment where the problem has been detected.

 Quality Assurance warnings are resolved in one of two ways:

 Correcting the translation and confirming it.

-Clicking in the far rightcolumn to mark the QA warning as ignored if it is a false alarm.
+Clicking in the far rightcolumn, the inline or the context menu to mark the QA warning as ignored if it is a false alarm.

 Multiple warnings can be grouped for ignoring by holding down Shift while selecting as a group or CTRL for individual lines.
 Clicking the top of the column can also be used to sort the warnings.

 After mitigation, warnings are displayed in gray.
 To remove ignored warning from the list, select Hide ignored.

 Warning types may be set to Unignorable by Project Managers.
 These warnings must be corrected in the target segments before proceeding to confirmation.